mjsidevops/devops-interview-prep/azure/aks.md

       ```
    5. Secure container images before deploying to AKS
    6. Private ACR, access it via Private Endpoint and proper MI(acrPull)
-   7. Network Policy: Use Network Policies to control pod-to-pod communication.
+   7. Network Policy:
+       - Use Network Policies to control pod-to-pod communication.
+       - By default all pods in the k8s cluster can talks to each other.
+       - We can create Network policy with Ingress or Egress rules to control the inbound and outbound traffic to the pod.
         Without network policies:
           ```yaml
           Pod A ───────→ Pod B